Santieherrero/slate/source/includes/locations/_create.md

 }
 ```

-Permit create a place for the organization that you are pointing and the user has access to it.
+Permits create a place for the organization that you are pointing and the user has access to it.

 ### HTTP Request